Heat Pump Thermostat Calibration Guide for BC Homeowners

 Step-by-Step Thermostat Accuracy Test

 1. Acquire a Control Thermometer: Use a simple, reliable indoor thermometer that you know is accurate.
 An old fashioned mercury or a basic digital one will work perfectly.
 2. Position the Thermometer: Tape the control thermometer to the wall about two inches away from your main thermostat.
 Ensure it is not blocking any of the thermostat's vents or sensors.
+You may also find our article on Heat Pump and Radiant Floor Heating in Langley helpful.
 3. Wait Patiently: Leave the thermometer in place for at least 15 minutes to allow its reading to stabilize and accurately reflect the ambient temperature of that specific spot.
 4. Compare the Readings: Note the temperature on both your thermostat's display and the control thermometer.
 A small variance of one degree is acceptable, but anything more suggests a calibration problem.
 5. Document the Difference: If you find a significant difference, note it down.
 This information will be useful whether you attempt a DIY recalibration or call a professional from Budget Heating and Plumbing Services for assistance.
+Learn more in our related guide: Furnace and Heat Pump Hybrid Systems for Abbotsford.

 How Do You Recalibrate a Heat Pump Thermostat?